craftcms/docs/docs/commerce/1.x/docs/extensibility.md

 [Hooks Reference](hooks-reference.md) — Modify Craft Commerce behavior.

-[Purchasables](purchasables.md) — Add an element to the system that is sellable.
+[Purchasables](purchasables.md) — Add an element to the system that is able to be sold by Commerce.

 [Adjusters](adjusters.md) — Make any price adjustment to an order.